estrobabe/odin-recipes/README.md

 <h1>Odin Recipes</h1>

-<p> This is the first project of the The Odin Project where I have created a simple recipe page in HTML.</p>
+<p> This is the first project from The Odin Project where I have created a simple recipe page in HTML.</p>

 <h3>References</h3>